PavelProdan/textimo_backend/readme.md

 ## Documenation

 Regardless of whether you develop locally or directly in production, the full App is available on the *main* branch and uses port 3000.
-The REST API documenation is available "/api-docs" route using Swagger.
+The REST API documenation is available at "/api-docs" route using Swagger.
 The page that contains the livestream is available at "/LivePage".

-It's important to don't delete the files in "database" folder.
+Important!
+Don't delete the files from the "database" folder.
 You can remove the content using the API routes.

-In *index.js* you can find the main NodeJS App and the project uses a simple route-service schema.
+In *index.js* you can find the main NodeJS App.
+The project uses a simple route-service schema.
 All routes are available in the "routes" folder and in the "services" folder you can find the backend process that interacts with the database.

 ## Contributing